-The center for quantum sensors at Washington University in Saint Louis brings together scientists working on the development and engineering of quantum technologies and materials, and scientists using quantum technologies for cutting-edge research in physics and related disciplines.
+The Center for Quantum Leaps at Washington University in Saint Louis brings together scientists working on the development and engineering of quantum technologies and materials, and scientists using quantum technologies for cutting-edge research in physics and related disciplines.
 The center leverages the members’ experience with the fabrication of quantum sensors and the deployment of the sensors in extreme environments, e.g. on balloons, satellites, in remote geographical areas, and in underground laboratories.
 In cooperation with the Physics Department and the McDonnell Center for the space sciences, the center organizes a seminar, regular symposiums, and a program for center-funded post-doctoral scholars, and offers research opportunities for undergraduate and graduate students.

 The Institute of Materials Science and Engineering officially opened on July 1, 2013 to be a central hub for the materials research at Washington University.
 The IMSE is a PhD granting institute that sits primarily in the Schools of Arts & Sciences and Engineering and Applied Science.
 It maintains a world-class sample preparation and characterization equipment center that is located in the basement of Rudolph Hall.
 IMSE membership consists of over 30 faculty, and many graduate and undergraduate students, from ten participating departments, two in the School of Medicine.